lino-framework/book/docs/specs/cal.rst

         Whether presence states should be forced to those defined by the entry state.

-        This will have an effect only if the application programmer has defined a mapping from entry state to the guest state by setting :attr:`EntryState.guest_state` for at least one entry state.
+        This will have an effect only if the :term:`application developer` has defined a mapping from entry state to the guest state by setting :attr:`EntryState.guest_state` for at least one entry state.